mayosuke/reinvent2018-session-materials-crawler/bc/session.md

+## DAT381 - [NEW LAUNCH!]
+Deep Dive on Amazon Managed Blockchain
+Amazon Managed Blockchain is a fully managed blockchain service that makes it easy for customers to create and manage scalable blockchain-based transaction networks (blockchain networks) using the popular open source blockchain frameworks Hyperledger Fabric and Ethereum.
+Blockchain technologies enable groups of organizations, oftentimes in financial services and manufacturing, to securely transact, run application code, and share data without a trusted central authority.
+We will explore the components of blockchain technology, discuss use cases, and do a deep dive into capabilities, performance, and key innovations in Amazon Managed Blockchain.
+### Video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/B9tlH8lzKI4" frameborder="0" allowfullscreen></iframe>
+### Session Detail
+<a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=94401" target="_blank">https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=94401</a>

 ## GPSCT303 - Blockchain Architecture Design Patterns
 When it comes to blockchain or any other technology, business use cases always come first.
 However, once the need for a distributed ledger-based platform is clear, how do you design a decentralized platform that adheres to the required trust and throughput requirements?
 In this chalk talk, we whiteboard blockchain architectures, best practices, and antipatterns for top blockchain protocols like Ethereum, Hyperledger, and Corda.
 ### Slide